oznogon/gattaibushido-public/rules/03_basic_play.md

 **Pilots:**

-* **Bonus Draw (Pilot Leader Only):** Based on the answer to above questions.
+* **Bonus Draw (Pilot Leader Only):** Based on the answer to above questions, the Leader draws bonus cards.
 If you fight for the Team, your draw equals your Synch stat.
 If you fight for yourself, your draw equals your Solo stat.
+Then, all other involved Pilots on her team can choose to give the leader any number of cards from their own current Hands.
+Finally, the leader must then give those Pilots back an equal number of cards (but they don't need to be the same ones).
 * **Strike Ranges:** Based on who started the fight.
 If your team started the action, members each use their own Steel stats.
 If the fight was brought to them, they use their Flesh stats instead.

 **Coach:**